Earthquakes on April 8, 2026

 2.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 36 km E of Bonanza, Oregon at 17:51 UTC on April 8, 2026.
+This magnitude 2.3 event was detected 36 km E of Bonanza, Oregon on April 8, 2026, with origin time 17:51 UTC.
 At a depth of just 2.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 42.150°, -120.965°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 42.150°N, -120.965°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08